plabayo/tower-async/README.md

 pattern.
 If your protocol is entirely stream based, Tower Async may not be a good fit.

 It is a fork of <https://github.com/tower-rs/tower>
 and makes use of `async traits` ([RFC-3185: Static async fn in traits](https://rust-lang.github.io/rfcs/3185-static-async-fn-in-trait.html)) to simplify things and make it more easier to integrate async functions into middleware.

-This fork is made entirely with the needs of the author in mind, and thus might not yet contain all features you might need.

 Come join us at discord on the `#tower-async` public channel at [Discord](https://discord.gg/29EetaSYCD) or tag `@glendc` at Tokio's Tower discord instead.